SeriousOldMan/Simulator-Controller/Documentation/Installation & Setup.md

 An action is simply a textual representation of a function call in the scripting language.
 It simply looks like this: "setMode(Pedal Vibration)", which means, that the "Pedal Vibration" mode should be selected as the active layer for your hardware controller.
 You can provide zero or more arguments to the function call.
 All arguments will be passed as strings to the function with the exception of *true* and *false*, which will be passed as literal values (1 and 0).

-You can use the following functions for your actions:
+Although you may call any globally defined function, you should use the following functions for your actions, since they are specially prepared to be called from an external source:

 | Function | Parameter(s) | Plugin | Description |
 | ------ | ------ | ------ | ------ |